ssieb/esphome_components/components/ht16k33_alpha/README.md

-# HT16K33 4 character alphanumeric display
+# HT16K33 4 character display

+This component supports both the 4 character 14 segment alphanumeric display and the 4 character (plus colon) 7 segment character display.
+Use the `type` parameter to select which kind of display you have.

 There are no print functions for addressing rows and columns.
 With such a small display I didn't see any point.
 All the print functions without the row and column parameters are available.